Recent Searches

 Also Note: Candidates must have a degree in one of the areas offered in the program (mathematics, English, history, business, family and consumer science, technology, French, German, or Spanish).
 Unfortunately, degrees in such areas as General Studies, Interdisciplinary Studies, or content areas not listed above (sociology, political science, geography, economics, psychology, etc.) cannot be used for admission.
 Additionally, candidates must have had a 2.65 cumulative GPA or higher as an undergraduate.
 Candidates who do not meet the 2.65 GPA requirement must earn a 3.0 GPA on the first 12 hours of MAT graduate coursework or have earned a 3.0 GPA on 12 semester hours of course work related to their content area.

-Note that this program requires monthly seminar online one Friday per month for the duration of the program; seminar dates for 2024-25 will be: September 6, October 11, November 8, December 6, January 10, February 7, March 7, and April 4.
+Note that this program requires monthly seminar online one Friday per month for the duration of the program; seminar dates for 2025-26 will be: announced.
 Candidates may need to arrange to be absent from their residency assignments for these required seminars.

 Course Sequence (32 semester hours)

-• June 24 - July 19 candidates will be enrolled in EDF 5510 -Social Foundations for Educational Practice and SPE 5501 Education of Individuals with Exceptionalities: Access to the General Education Curriculum.
+• June 23 - July 18 candidates will be enrolled in EDF 5510 -Social Foundations for Educational Practice and SPE 5501 Education of Individuals with Exceptionalities: Access to the General Education Curriculum.
+For candidates seeking English entitlement, they will take ENG 5800- Methods of Teaching English Language Arts at the Middle and Secondary Levels.

 • Acceptance by the EIU Graduate School as a degree seeking student; official transcripts of all undergraduate and graduate study must be submitted to the EIU Graduate School;